metio/terraform-provider-k8s/docs/data-sources/fluentbit_fluent_io_cluster_filter_v1alpha2_manifest.md

 - `alias` (String) Alias for the plugin
 - `key_name` (String) Specify field name in record to parse.
-- `parser` (String) Specify the parser name to interpret the field.Multiple Parser entries are allowed (split by comma).
+- `parser` (String) Specify the parser name to interpret the field.
+Multiple Parser entries are allowed (split by comma).
-- `preserve_key` (Boolean) Keep original Key_Name field in the parsed result.If false, the field will be removed.
+- `preserve_key` (Boolean) Keep original Key_Name field in the parsed result.
+If false, the field will be removed.
-- `reserve_data` (Boolean) Keep all other original fields in the parsed result.If false, all other original fields will be removed.
+- `reserve_data` (Boolean) Keep all other original fields in the parsed result.
+If false, all other original fields will be removed.
 - `retry_limit` (String) RetryLimit describes how many times fluent-bit should retry to send data to a specific output.
 If set to false fluent-bit will try indefinetly.
 If set to any integer N>0 it will try at most N+1 times.
 Leading zeros are not allowed (values such as 007, 0150, 01 do not work).
 If this property is not defined fluent-bit will use the default value: 1.
 - `unescape_key` (Boolean) If the key is a escaped string (e.g: stringify JSON), unescape the string before to apply the parser.